MMetze/DMHelper/DMHelperDocumentation/FirstSteps.md

 _John_ did nothing, _Viol_ moved and then used a cone shaped spell.
 I added the effect by right clicking on the background.
 With a left click it gets dragged, a right click is used to rotate it in place. _Viol_ is hitting both rats (red marker) with the spell.

 ## Conclusion
-This are the first steps with DMHelper and should get you started for the first adventure.
-This firsts steps file covers the base functions of DMHelper, there is lots more to do.
+This are the first steps with the DM Helper and should get you started for the first adventure.
+This firsts steps file covers the base functions of the DM Helper, there is lots more to do.
 For example: Music Tracks can be played, NPCs can be added and whole campaigns can be planned.

 If there are issues, ideas or questions, feel free to get in contact.